genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/03_training-content-day3.md

 SendIt -t INSTRUMENT_PRICE -f INSTRUMENT_PRICE.csv
 ```

-Set the instrument_id field as not nullable in the TRADE and POSITION tables, as the consolidations will use it.
+Make sure you settled the INSTRUMENT_ID field as not nullable in the TRADE and POSITION tables, as the consolidations will use it.

 ```kotlin {4,10}
 tables {